 Celebrating art at the core of their principles; they invite you to experience their full 2017 offering of marvels and magic.

 explore Stages within Lost Eden

 If you dare to journey through this rabbit hole, you must prepare to be taken on a journey from a state of nature to a tribal metropolis.
 Kendal Callers are cordially invited to co-author the story of the Carvetti, the lost inhabitants of the Eden Valley, through costumed parades, spontaneous gatherings, workshops and encounters with newly commissioned installation art.
-Lost Eden at Kendal Calling is supported by the Arts Council England and curated with outdoor arts experts and NPO Walk the Plank.

 There’s more to Kendal Calling than just the music, why not check out some of our suggestions below!